 What Causes Sewer Lines Issues?

 Sewer drain lines are abused by what we are putting down our drains.
 Many times we use our garbage disposals as garbage cans!
 Garbage disposals are designed to grind up the residual food that is left over on dishes.
 They should not be used for all food waste, as most food waste should be disposed of in the trash or composted.
-Heavy garbage disposal usage will result in build-up on the interior of your pipes and make clog appear more frequently.
+Heavy garbage disposal usage will result in build-up on the interior of your pipes and make clogs appear more frequently.
 It is also important to note that fats, oils and greases should never be put in the drains at your home.

 Another culprit of sewer line drainage issues is the toilet!
 Nothing should be flushed down the toilet except the three P’s: pee, poo and paper (toilet paper, that is)!
 Feminine products, condoms, cigarette butts, kitty litter, diapers, toy cars, cotton balls or swabs, excessive hair and the like should NEVER be flushed down the toilet.
 A new major concern and cause for heavy sewer drain clogs are the “flushable toilet wipes” and cleaning product wipes.
 Just because it says it’s flushable, doesn’t mean it should be flushed!
 Really think about it…many items would actually fit down the toilet that we throw away, but we wouldn’t flush them!

 How Much Damage Can A Tree Really Do To My Sewer Line?